-Steps to Prepare, e-file A 2018 Tax Return
+How to Prepare, e-File a 2019 Tax Return

 Taxes are dynamic as tax laws change, income tax rates or brackets adjust by tax year, and the lives of taxpayers change (e.g. marriage, education, home purchase, etc.).
 As a taxpayer, you either are going to keep your hard earned income or you are going to hand it over to tax agencies, thus tax planning and tax return preparation is important.
-Almost all taxpayers can e-file their tax returns.
-Below is a list of reasons why you might not be able to efile your Taxes
+Almost all taxpayers can e-file their tax returns, but there are reasons why you might not be able to efile your Taxes.

-Step 1: Electronic Return Validation: Have your 2017 AGI, IRS and State Income Tax Return(s) handy
+Step 1: Have your 2018 Adjusted Gross Income or AGI, IRS and State Income Tax Return(s) handy

-When you self-prepare and efile your 2018 IRS Tax Return, you will need to validate your electronically prepared return by entering your 2017 AGI - Adjusted Gross Income - on your 2018 return.
+When you self-prepare and e-File your 2019 IRS Tax Return, you will need to validate your electronically prepared return by entering your 2018 AGI - Adjusted Gross Income - on your 2018 return.
 If you have it handy now, skip to Step 2, otherwise read on.

-- If you prepared and e-filed IRS and state accepted 2017 Federal and State Returns on efile.com, simply sign in and efile.com will provide the 2017 AGI while you prepare your 2018 return.
-You can find a copy of your Return and AGI under My Account in your efile.com account.
+- If you prepared and e-filed IRS and state accepted 2018 Federal and State Returns on eFile.com, simply sign in and eFile.com will provide the 2018 AGI while you prepare your 2018 return.
+You can find a copy of your Return and AGI under My Account in your eFile.com account.
 Sign into your account.

-- If you don't have a copy of your 2017 returns and filed via another website (e.g. TurboTax, H&R Block), visit that site and download your return.
+- If you don't have a copy of your 2018 returns and filed via another website, visit that site and download your return.